Rolex Warranty & Guarantee: A Complete Guide

 The answer is yes.

-There has been a lot of debate and discussion whether it is possible to hand in a Rolex watch for a guarantee errand together with the certificate, and then have a different name than your own written on the certificate.
+There has been a lot of debate and discussion about whether it is possible to hand in a Rolex watch for a guarantee errand together with the certificate, and then have a different name than your own written on the certificate.

 There is absolutely no problem with this, as long as the certificate is stamped by an official Rolex retailer and dated.